Fashion Product Tagging: Here’s Why You Need it Today!8 min readReading Time: 6 minutes

 1. Save Time And Go-to-Market Faster

 Does your product team have multiple folders with countless images waiting to be sorted by someone?
 You’re not alone.
 This unclassified data never makes it to your live product catalogs because it is forgotten in sheets and most often found in a category called ‘miscellaneous’.
 Automated tagging can help you tag over thousands of products within minutes, thus making the process much faster than manual tagging.
 By using computer vision and image recognition, a retailer can save time and go-to-market faster and launch their products with accurate product information in their catalogs.
-With the ability to tag products in a fraction of the time at a significantly lower cost, automated tagging enables retailers to prioritize brand growth and spend less time on manual processes.
+With the ability to tag products in a fraction of the time at a significantly lower cost, automated Fashion Product Tagging enables retailers to prioritize brand growth and spend less time on manual processes.

 2. High-quality Tagged Products